 A critical study of Euclidean geometry from a postulational standpoint and an introduction to non-Euclidean geometries.
-Spring, odd years.

 MTH 342.
 Calculus III, Multivariant Calculus.
 4.

 An advanced study of differential and integral calculus in n-space.
 Includes a study of vector calculus including line integrals, Greens' Theorem, and Stokes Theorem.
 Fall, even years.